rmcanany/SolidEdgeHousekeeper/README.md

 ![Top level assembly options](My%20Project/media/configuration_tab_top_level_assembly_page.png)

 A top level assembly search can optionally report files with no links to the assembly.
-Set this and other options on the **Configuration Tab -- Top Level Assy Page**.
+Set this and other options on the [<ins>**Configuration Tab -- Top Level Assembly Page**</ins>](#top-level-assembly-page).

 When selecting a top-level assembly, you can automatically include the folder in which it resides.
 This `auto include` option in on by default.

 If `auto include` is turned off, you do not have to specify any folders.
 In that case, Housekeeper simply finds files directly linked to the specified assembly and subassemblies.
 Note this means that no draft files will be found.
 For that reason, a warning is displayed.
-Disable the warning on the **Configuration Tab -- Top Level Assy Page**.
+Disable the warning on the [<ins>**Configuration Tab -- Top Level Assembly Page**</ins>](#top-level-assembly-page).

 If you *do* specify one or more folders, there are two options for performing *where used*, **Top Down** or **Bottom Up** (see next).
 Guidelines are given below, however it's not a bad idea to try both methods to see which works best for you.